arduino/docs-content/content/arduino-cloud/02.hardware/01.devices/devices.md

 ### Manual Devices

-Manual devices are designed for interfacing with JavaScript, Python & MicroPython, and can for example run on an Raspberri Pi, but also on any .
+Manual devices are designed for interfacing with JavaScript, Python & MicroPython, and can for example run on an Raspberry Pi, but also on any .
 Creating a manual device generates a **secret key** that can together with the device ID be used to securely connect to the Arduino Cloud.

+***Note that manual devices do not have a sketch associated.***

 Check the guides below for getting started with each of the programming languages: